Aungsumi Sinha

 • Carry your medication (if you get cramps)

-• I carried sealed bags with me for disposal for the day and dispose them off after we get back to base.
+• Carry sealed bags for disposal for the day and dispose of them after you get back to base.

 If water is available and you're camping with a group of people for more than a day or two, it could be interesting to carry a shower cabin along.
 This gives privacy to shower/change etc.